by Debby Forshey-Choma

-With the sm Texture brush and Hauser Medium Green, dance in the shrubs around the structures.
+With the appropriate size Texture brush, dance in the shrubs with Evergreen.

-Repeat step with Snow White, randomly and lightly dancing across the top of the shrubs; for snow and separation.
+Then repeat the step with Snow White, randomly dancing across the top of the shrubs, for snow and separation.

 Use the appropriate size shaders to basecoat the structures.

 The appropriate size liners to pull wall lines.

 Use the appropriate size shaders to wash over the shade side walls; corner load the angle to float shade on the opposite wall.

 Each numbered step will contain instructions to complete the structure.

 Roofs, windows, and doors will be completed in a later step.